mapper1024/mapper1024/doc/Test-Plan.md

 SQLite3 <-> sql.js compatibility | Database backends
 Vector3 | Geometry class

+To run the unit tests, simply run the command: `yarn test` which will invoke electron-mocha and run all of the unit tests.
+The unit tests are required by the Github Actions workflow before a release can be made, and unit test failures will show up in pull requests and on any branch that gets pushed to Github.

 # Component Tests
 # System Tests
 # User Tests